Home » Autism Solutions » Weighted Pencil for Autism: Benefits and More!

 It’s important to note that using weighted pencils alone cannot solve all of your child’s handwriting challenges.
 However, it is immensely effective and has a more significant impact when done with other strategies.

-If you don’t want to purchase a weighted pencil you can create one yourself.
-With just a few household items or an online kit, you can turn any pencil into a weighted one.
+If you don’t want to buy a weighted pencil for autism, you can easily make one at home.
+Using a few simple materials, you can transform a regular pencil into a DIY weighted pencil to improve grip, control, and handwriting comfort.

 • Duct tape